 Susan Wise in Susan Wise and Malcolm Warner, French and British paintings from 1600 to 1800 in the Art Institute of Chicago: a Catalogue of the Collection, Chicago, 1996, pp. 57–61, ill.

 Possibly Mauperin, Paris; sold A. Paillet, Hôtel de Bullion, Paris, December 4, 1780, no. 38, for 100 livres [“Un Portrait d’homme ajusté selon le costume espagnol.
-Ce morceau Etude & d’une touché savante est d’un grand effect.
+Ce morceau Etude & d’une touche savante est d’un grand effect.
 Hauteur 30 pouces, Largeur 24.
 T.” (A portrait of a man dressed in a Spanish costume.
 This work, sketched and of a sure touch, is of great effect.
 Height 30 pouces, width 24.
 Canvas.)
 The measurements given are equal to 81 x 64.8 cm; price recorded in an annotated sale catalogue at the Frick Art Reference Library, New York].
-Sold Hôtel Drout, Paris, April 20, 1885, no. 14, for Fr 2,900.
-Camille Groult (died 1908), Paris; his son Jean Groult (died 1951), Paris; purchased from the Groult collection by Wildenstein, New York, 1954 [telephone conversation of Susan Wise with Ay-Whang Hsia, May 4, 1952]; sold to Leigh Block, Chicago, 1954 [telephone conversation cited above]; given to the Art Institute by Mary and Leigh Block, 1977.
+Sold Hôtel Drouot, Paris, April 20, 1885, no. 14, for Fr 2,900 [price according to an annotated sale catalogue at Galerie Heim, Paris].
+Camille Groult (died 1908), Paris; his son Jean Groult (died 1951), Paris; purchased from the Groult collection by Wildenstein, New York, 1954 [telephone conversation of Susan Wise with Ay-Whang Hsia, May 4, 1982]; sold by Wildenstein to Leigh Block, Chicago, 1954 [telephone conversation cited above]; given to the Art Institute by Mary and Leigh Block, 1977.